HiteshGothankar/Weather-App/README.md

 # 🌤️ Nuxt.js Weather App

-A simple weather application built using **Nuxt.js** that fetches real-time weather data using a API and displays the current temperature based on the user's input location.
+A simple weather application built using **Nuxt.js** that fetches real-time weather data using an API and displays the current temperature based on the user's input location.

 ## 🚀 Features